AndybnACT/comcot-gfortran/README.md

 #### GNU solftwares

 - Generally, gnu `make` and `gfortran` are pre-installed on linux machines.
 Try `make --version` and `gfortran --version` to check if they exist.
-If not, use package manager to install them.

-#### Makefile
+See 'Notes' for more informations.

 ### Install